-Manika Turnbull is vice president, community health and economic impact officer for Health Care Service Corporation (HCSC), where she previously served as chief diversity & inclusion officer.
+Manika Turnbull is vice president, community health and economic impact officer for Health Care Service Corporation (HCSC), the parent company of Blue Cross and Blue Shield of Illinois.
+Turnbull previously served as HCSC’s Chief Diversity & Inclusion Officer.
 She sits on the boards of Leadership Greater Chicago, Girl Scouts of Greater Chicago and Northwest Indiana and The Chicago School of Professional Psychology, and is a founding member of ADA 25 Advancing Leadership’s Executive Committee.

 As one of the largest health insurers in the region, BCBSIL serves incredibly diverse populations.
 We want our customers to know that their health insurer understands their needs, so we work hard to build a strong organizational culture of diversity, equity and inclusion.

 Since 2015, BCBSIL has been a partner and supporter of ADA 25 Advancing Leadership, whose mission is to develop a network of leaders with disabilities in the Chicago region.
 As a healthcare organization, BCBSIL wants to lead the way in disability inclusion and show that our differences only make us—and our organizations—stronger.
 Partnering with Advancing Leadership has been instrumental to focusing our initiatives and learning about best practices for disability inclusion.

 To help drive our disability inclusion efforts, BCBSIL created two employee groups for disability inclusion: In-Abled, our business resource group, and the Disability Advocacy Council, made up of leaders from across the company.

 As a healthcare organization, BCBSIL wants to lead the way in disability inclusion and show that our differences only make us—and our organizations—stronger.